nimrodq/titanic-kaggle/README.md

 This will:

-* Preprocess the dataset
+- Process the dataset
+- Generate features
-* Train multiple models
+- Train multiple ML models
-* Perform cross-validation
+- Perform cross-validation
-* Select the best model
-* Save the trained model
+- Save the best model

----

-## Generate Predictions
+Generate predictions:

 ```bash
 python src/predict.py
 ```

-This creates:
+Output:

 ```
 outputs/submission.csv
 ```

-which can be submitted to Kaggle.

 ---

 # Technologies Used

-* Python
+- Python
-* Pandas
+- Pandas
-* NumPy
+- NumPy
-* Scikit-learn
+- Scikit-learn
-* XGBoost
+- XGBoost
-* CatBoost
+- CatBoost
-* Matplotlib
+- Matplotlib
-* Seaborn
+- Seaborn
-* Joblib
+- Joblib

 ---

-# What I Learned
+# Learning Outcomes

 Through this project, I learned:

-* How machine learning pipelines are structured
+- How machine learning pipelines are structured
-* The importance of preprocessing
-* How feature engineering affects model performance
+- How data preprocessing affects model performance
+- How feature engineering can improve predictions
-* Differences between machine learning algorithms
+- Differences between classification algorithms
-* How to evaluate classification models
+- The importance of validation techniques
-* How to prepare Kaggle submissions
+- How to prepare Kaggle submissions

-This project is my first step into machine learning and data science, and I will continue improving my understanding through future projects.
+This project helped me build a foundation in machine learning and understand the process of developing a predictive model from raw data.

 ---

 # Future Improvements

-Possible improvements for future learning:
+Possible future experiments:

-* Better hyperparameter optimisation
-* Ensemble stacking/voting methods
+- Ensemble methods such as stacking and voting classifiers
-* More advanced feature engineering
+- More advanced hyperparameter tuning
-* Better validation strategies
-* Experiment tracking
-* Model deployment
+- Model explainability using SHAP
+- Better experiment tracking
+- Deployment as a small prediction application

 ---

-## Final Note
+# Final Note

-This repository represents my learning journey into machine learning.
-The project was built with significant AI assistance as a learning tool, while I focused on understanding the workflow, experimenting with models, and learning from the results.
+This repository represents my first step into machine learning and data science.

+The project was developed with significant AI assistance, mainly as a learning tool.
+I used AI to help understand concepts, debug issues, and explore possible approaches while focusing on learning the reasoning behind the workflow and results.